 Duplicating an Existing Agent

-Duplicating an agent allows you to quickly reuse an existing setup including workflows, integrations, and voice settings without rebuilding from scratch.- Navigate to the top of the main menu under the Agent section, click Create Agent.
+Duplicating an agent allows you to quickly reuse an existing setup including workflows, integrations, and voice settings without rebuilding from scratch.

 - In the modal, select the Duplicate option.